 We own a 50% share in our Ethylene Export Terminal at Morgan's Point, Texas on the Houston Ship Channel through our Export Terminal Joint Venture.
-Our Ethylene Export Terminal, which comprises an ethylene chiller unit and an ethylene cryogenic storage tank with a capacity of 30,000 tons, has the capacity to export approximately one million tons of ethylene per year and is capable of loading ethylene-capable gas carriers at rates of 1,000 tons per hour.
+Our Ethylene Export Terminal, which comprises an ethylene refrigeration unit and an ethylene cryogenic storage tank with a capacity of 30,000 tons, has the capacity to export approximately one million tons of ethylene per year and is capable of loading ethylene-capable gas carriers at rates of 1,000 tons per hour.
 The Export Terminal Joint Venture has entered into several take or pay offtake agreements, which had initial minimum terms of five years with aggregate minimum throughput commitments of 938,000 tons of ethylene annually, or 94% of the terminal's nameplate capacity.
 In November 2022, we announced our intention to participate in a capital project under our Export Terminal Joint Venture, together with our joint venture partner, to extend the Ethylene Export Terminal, ("Terminal Expansion Project") under the existing joint venture agreement.
 When completed, the Terminal Expansion Project is expected to provide significant additional ethylene refrigeration capacity for the Export Terminal Joint Venture (expanding the export capacity from approximately one million tons per year to at least 1.55 million tons per year of ethylene).
 Construction of the expansion has commenced and is expected to be completed in the second half of 2024, at which time the additional terminal capacity would begin commercial service.
-The total capital contributions required from us to the Export Terminal Joint Venture for the Terminal Expansion Project are expected to be approximately \$125 million in cash contributions, commencing in the second quarter of 2023 and ending in the fourth quarter of 2024 which we expect to finance using existing cash resources, distributions from the Export Terminal Joint Venture during the course of the expansion and additional debt.
+The total capital contributions required from us to the Export Terminal Joint Venture for the Terminal Expansion Project are expected to be approximately \$120-130 million.